wordofwarning/hazardmcr/agfkf/index.md

 ---
 layout: artist

-artist: Alice Gale-Feeney &amp; Katherine Fishman
+artist: Alice Gale-Feeny &amp; Katherine Fishman
 title: Nothing Like This To Increase The Adrenaline Rush of the Crowd
 time: 12-5pm
 place: St Ann's Square